Helicobacter Pylori Urea Breath

 How do I get ready for this test?

-Be sure your doctor knows about all medicines, herbs, vitamins, and supplements you are taking.
+Be sure your provider knows about all medicines, herbs, vitamins, and supplements you are taking.
 This includes medicines that don't need a prescription and any illicit drugs you may use.
 You may be asked to stop taking certain medicines before the test.